The importance of magnification effects in galaxy-galaxy lensing: Magnification effects on foreground galaxies

 \subsection{Magnification switched on}

 The galaxies in the Henriques catalogue are affected by magnification by design.
-Hence, to create a catalogue including magnification, we simply extract lens positions from galaxies brighter than a magnitude limit \(\slimd\) and assign them to their nearest grid point.
+Hence, to create a catalogue including magnification, we simply extracted lens positions from galaxies brighter than a magnitude limit \(\slimd\) and assigned them to their nearest grid point.